NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 Lesson 1: Implementing domain password and lockout policies
 -----------------------------------------------------------

-1. You want to ensure that users can’t have a password shorter than 10 characters and must keep any new password for a week.
+1. You want to ensure that users can't have a password shorter than 10 characters and must keep any new password for a week.
 Which of the following Group Policy items should you configure to accomplish this goal?
 (Choose all that apply.)